AbelHutten/TEP-Net-V2/README.md

 The changes I made to his code are my own, and are not associated with the authors or publishers of the original work.

 # Results Reproduction
+On the left: a reproduction of figure 8 from Laurent 2024.
+Results obtained on an NVIDIA Quadro RTX 6000 GPU, with PyTorch v2.2.1 and TensorRT v8.6.1 (CUDA v12.1).
+Reproduced to simplify comparison.
+Please refer to and cite the original paper when appropriate.
+On the right: Results of rerunning the training and evaluation.
+Results obtained on an NVIDIA RTX 4090 GPU with PyTorch 2.5.0 and TensorRT v10.7.0 (CUDA 12.4).
 <p align="center">
   <img src="assets/figure_8_Laurent_2024.png" alt="First Image" width="45%">
   <img src="assets/model_evaluation_plot.png" alt="Second Image" width="45%">
 </p>